Irresponsible AI: big tech's influence on AI research and associated impacts

-Not only do big tech companies abandon their climate promises, but also the imperative to scale, grow, and compete often results in abandoning ethical considerations too.
+Besides backtracking on climate promises, big tech often abandons ethical considerations too, as a result of subjecting to the imperative of scale and growth.
 Many scholars have studied how the development and application of AI at scale has often resulted in reinforced inequality, discrimination and exploitation of workers \citep{oneil2017weapons, west2019discriminating, bender2021parrots, benjamin2023race}.
-As shown by \citep{widder2023dislocated}, AI practitioners tend to disregard ethical work when it is perceived as an obstacle towards scaling of their systems, which in turn is seen as an unquestionable merit.
+As shown by \citet{widder2023dislocated}, AI practitioners tend to disregard ethical work when it is perceived as an obstacle towards scaling of their systems, which in turn is seen as an unquestionable merit.
 The scaling paradigm reinforces the distance between the developers of a technology and the people affected by its use and development.
 This distance ``makes it possible to not see harm'' and facilitates a modularised, transactional attitude towards AI development, where no social relationship is created when a piece of technology is deployed.
-Further, this distance plays out as well in big tech's common practice of utilizing text and image datasets composed of literature and art created in large part by artists who rely on their intellectual property rights to make their living \cite{jiang2023ai, bender2025aicon, alex2025searchlibgen}.
-The appropriation of the work of artists to train AI models poses a threat to their jobs---jobs which provide significant satisfaction and purpose in addition to artists' livelihoods, beyond the use of unlicensed copyrighted work. \cite{jiang2023ai, paris2025tech}.
+For example, this distance plays out in the practice observed across big tech companies of utilising text and image datasets composed of literature and art created in large part by artists who rely on their intellectual property rights to make their living, without remunerating them \cite{jiang2023ai, bender2025aicon, alex2025searchlibgen}.
+The appropriation of the work of artists to train AI models poses a threat to their jobs, which provide significant satisfaction and purpose in addition to artists' livelihoods, beyond the use of unlicensed copyrighted work. \cite{jiang2023ai, paris2025tech}.
 Indeed, the generative AI models that are built from artists' original work are increasingly used in creative industries such as illustration and graphic design.
 Artists have raised their voices against the proliferation of AI generated artistic content, for example with the $\#$StarterPackNoAI digital protest movement of illustrators, and the launch of the \textit{Is This What We Want?} silent album which brought together over 1,000 artists \citep{isthiswhatwewant}, and whose tracks titles form the sentence ``The British Government must not legalise music theft to benefit AI companies''.